LimbDarkening/University-Challenge/Logistic_Regression/Analysis.md

 We proceed to derive the coefficients beta naught and beta one by maximising the log likelihood for a Bernoulli random variable, since the labels we are predicting are binary in nature.
 The likelihood can be stated as,

 <img src="https://bit.ly/3lS4JCV" align="center" border="0" alt="LL(z)= \sum_{i=1}^{n} y^{i}\log p(z^{i}) +\left ( 1- y^{i}\right )\log\left ( 1- p(z^{i})\right )" width="575" height="75" />

+The negation of this function was mininised using `SciPy.optimise` and the BFGS methodology.